 For information on currency, vaccinations, best time to travel, budget tips, and more visit our page on Traveling Canada.

 How To Get There

 Banff is located along the Western edge of Alberta, about a 1.5 hour drive from Calgary.
-Although Calgary is the closest international airport, many people fly into Vancouver and hop in a rental car for a scenic road trip across British Columbia.
+Although Calgary is the closest international airport, many people also fly into Vancouver and hop into a rental car for a scenic road trip across British Columbia.
 Keep in mind that Banff is about a 12 hour drive from Vancouver so you will want to plan accordingly.

 Best Time To Travel

 Depending on what type of activities you`re interested in, you can plan to visit Banff at any time of year.
 From amazing hiking and mountain biking in the summer months to skiing and snowshoeing in the winter, the options are endless!
 The fall is one of our favorite times to visit because of the beautiful colors and smaller crowds.
 Prices drop significantly late in the fall and don’t rise again until June, so if you’re looking to save a some cash– travel during that window.

 - Spring: April-May